ntu-nail/AI6127/README.md

 - Thorough and Detailed: How to write from scratch, debug, and train deep neural models

-- State of the art: Most lecture materials are new from the research world in the past 1-5 years.

 - Practical: Focus on practical techniques for training the models, and on GPUs.

 - Fun: Cover exciting new advancements in NLP (e.g., Transformer, ChatGPT).